-The Green Bay Packers boosted their secondary by using a first-round draft pick on Georgia cornerback Eric Stokes, a move that was overshadowed by star quarterback Aaron Rodgers’ uncertain future.
+The Green Bay Packers passed up an opportunity to provide another weapon for disgruntled star quarterback Aaron Rodgers and instead boosted their secondary by using their first-round draft pick on Georgia cornerback Eric Stokes.

 Hours before the draft, ESPN citing sources it did not identify reported that Rodgers doesn’t want to return to the Packers.
 The report said the Packers have offered to extend the reigning MVP’s contract and that team executives and coach Matt LaFleur have met with Rodgers during the offseason.

 General manager Brian Gutekunst responded to the report by saying “we are committed to Aaron in 2021 and beyond.”
 Gutekunst reiterated those remarks after the first round wrapped up, too.